Demonstrations Are All You Need: Advancing Offensive Content Paraphrasing using In-Context Learning: Experiments and Discussion

 \subsection{Number of Demonstrations}

-Figure \ref{fig_number-of-examples} shows the plot between number of demonstrations versus BLEU (refer to Appendix \ref{appendix-section-number}, Figure \ref{fig_appendix_number-of-examples} for other metrics).
-We set the number of demonstrations to $[0,1,10,20,30,40]$ for text-davinci-003, gpt-3.5 turbo, and $[0,1,2,4,6,8,10]$ for Vicuna-13b.
-We used the \emph{``Most Similar (Descending Order)''} approach described in Section \ref{subsection_semantic-similarity} to select and order the demos.
+Figure \ref{fig_number-of-examples} shows the relation between number of demonstrations and BLEU (refer to Appendix \ref{appendix-section-number}, Figure \ref{fig_appendix_number-of-examples} for other metrics).
+We set the number of demonstrations to $[0,1,10,20,30,40]$ for text-davinci-003, gpt-3.5-turbo-0613, and $[0,1,2,4,6,8,10]$ for Vicuna-13b.
+We used the proposed \emph{Most Similar (Descending Order)} approach to select and order the demos.
 We observe that BLEU improves rapidly until 10 demos for the OpenAI models and 4 demos for the Vicuna-13b model across all datasets.
 Further increasing the demos only results in slight improvement, as each additional demo is semantically less similar to the query and thereby less important than the demonstrations selected before \cite{liu2021makes}.

-We notice in the case for the gpt-3.5-turbo model on CAPP dataset that BLEU without any demos is better than with 40 demos.
-One possibility is that the main instruction used here was less effective in the ICL paradigm, and that a different instruction could have increased the BLEU score, as seen in Section \ref{subsection-instruction-absence}.
-However, we believe this happens because the polite paraphrases for CAPP were generated using gpt-3.5-turbo.
+We notice in the case of the gpt-3.5-turbo-0613 model on CAPP dataset that BLEU without any demos is better than with 40 demos.
+It's possible that the main instruction used here was less effective in the ICL paradigm, and that a different instruction could have increased the BLEU score, as seen later in Section \ref{subsection-instruction-absence}.
+However, we believe this happens because the Gold-Standard for CAPP was also generated using gpt-3.5-turbo-0613.
 This hints at the possibility of ICL not necessarily improving paraphrasing performance of LLMs, which in turn were used to generate the dataset.
-We have similar observations in the following sections as well.
+We see similar observations in the following sections as well.